How certain medical information is translated has changed thanks to the Medical Device Regulation.

-As part of the new regulations all medical devices are expected to have an UDI.
+As part of the new regulations, all medical devices are expected to have an UDI.
 This UDI includes a Device Identifier (DI) and a Product Identifier (PI).

 A Device Identifier works as a link between the manufacturer and the device.
 A Product Identifier is for identifying the unit of device production.

 The UDI for all medical devices will be included in the EUDAMED (European Database on Medical Devices) database.
-Therefore, as part of the MDR regulations the UDI needs to be available in all the languages of member states.
+Therefore, as part of the MDR regulations, the UDI needs to be available in all the languages of member states.

 Instructions for Use (IFUs) will also be included in the EUDAMED database and need to fulfil the same translation requirements.
 All aspects of the MDR regulations need to be available in the official language where the product will be sold.

-How MDR affects translations
+How the Medical Device Regulation affects translations

-Of course, translation has always played apart in the medical industry throughout the EU, the difference with the MDR regulation is that translation is now mandatory from 2020.
+Of course, translation has always played apart in the medical industry throughout the EU.
+The difference with the MDR regulation is that translation is now mandatory from 2020.
 Moreover, the responsibility of translating the content falls onto the manufacturers instead of the member states.

 Previously translations would not be required before CE marking, however this is also looking to change.
 As CE markings indicate that medical devices conform with the requirements of the EU, the new MDR regulation comes as a part of this.
 Therefore, the translation of all content including, UDIs and IFUs need to be translated before CE marking.

-As mentioned, all the information on medical devices will be stored in the EUDAMED database.
-In all 24 languages.
+As mentioned, all the information on medical devices will be stored in the EUDAMED database in all 24 languages.
 This means when using a translation service, manufacturers will need to be conscious that a translation company can trace their work throughout new product launches and update existing ones.
 It is very important that the EUDAMED database is kept as up to date as possible.